The Pineapple Upside Down Cake is a retro classic! It’s a fun and easy recipe that is perfect with ice cream or custard, or simply on its own!

-It looks so pretty with the yellow pineapple rings and the vibrant pillarbox red cherries.
-I just love glace cherries – if you also love them, you are bound to love this coconut and cherry loaf cake too!
+It looks so pretty with the yellow pineapple rings and the vibrant pillar-box red cherries.
+I love glace cherries – if you also love them, you will love this coconut and cherry loaf cake too!

 Other cakes that fall into the category of “perfect for a sweet treat in the afternoon with a cuppa or great as a dessert” are Apple Crumble Cake, Orange Marmalade Cake, Plum Amaretti Crumble Cake or a classic Gingerbread Loaf Cake.